Your Property Settlement Lawyers In The Ipswich & Greater Springfield QLD Region

 A property settlement agreement and Consent Orders can both be enforced by the Court as the Court is involved in both of these processes and can deem that either option is ‘just and equitable’.
 This makes it difficult for you to challenge their validity in the future.

-This is why you should always receive advice from a family lawyer when going through a divorce or relationship break up.
+This is why you should always receive advice from an experienced property settlement lawyer in Ipswich or the Greater Springfield area when going through a divorce or relationship break-up.
 Our family lawyers at VM Family Law can assist you through this process, book a consultation today.

 A property settlement is required for the breakdown of a de facto relationship.